drips-network/app/README.md

 If your feedback is about the landing page, please also tag it with `landing page`.

+You can also reach out to us on our [Discord](https://discord.gg/t8XBXZAEs5), we're always there.

 Thank you for your feedback! ✌️